ABHISHEKEKRE/Valorant_yolov8model_for_CharacterDetection/README.md

 ### Use Case Flow
-- Image Collection → Capture Valorant gameplay screenshots -Annotation → Use Roboflow to label agents -Preprocessing → Apply sampling techniques for class balance -Model Training → Train YOLOv8 with data.yaml -Inference → Use trained .pt model to detect agents in new images
+- Image Collection → Capture Valorant gameplay screenshots
+- Annotation → Use Roboflow to label agents
+- Preprocessing → Apply sampling techniques for class balance
+- Model Training → Train YOLOv8 with data.yaml
+- Inference → Use trained .pt model to detect agents in new images

 ### Use Case Flow
 ✅ Dataset of 600 images annotated on Roboflow